-Shivarathri is a sacred occasion, considered auspicious for the worship of Lord Shiva.
-It is Shiva Rathri, that is, the Night of Shiva and is meant for the worship of the Lord.
-It occurs on every 13th or 14th night of the dark fortnight of Krishna Paksha, which also happens to be the night before Amavasya, the New Moon day.
-The greatest of such monthly Shivarathris is Maha Shivarathri.
-This falls in the Hindu month of Phalguna or the Tamil month of Masi (February–March).
+Shivaratri is a sacred occasion, considered auspicious for the worship of Lord Shiva.
+Shivaratri literally means the Night of Shiva.
+Masik Shivaratri occurs on the 14th night of the dark fortnight or Krishna Paksha, which also happens to be the night before Amavasya (New Moon day).
+The greatest of such monthly Shivaratris is Maha Shivaratri, which falls in the Hindu month of Phalgun or the Tamil month of Masi (February–March).

-According to the mythology, Shivratri is celebrated to commemorate the selfless act of Lord Shiva to save the world by drinking the deadliest poison which came out during the churning of Milky Ocean (Samudra Manthan).
-When the Devas (celestial beings) and Asuras (demons) were churning the Milky Ocean, one out of 14 things which came out was a pot of deadly poison.
-To save the Universe from its effect, Lord Shiva drank it.
-But, Goddess Parvati stopped the poison in Shiva’s throat which turned his throat into blue color.
-This earned him the name “Nilkanta”.
-To mark this event, Shivratri is celebrated.
+According to mythology, Shivaratri is celebrated to commemorate the selfless act of Lord Shiva to save the world by drinking the deadliest poison, which came out during the churning of the Milky Ocean (Samudra Manthan).
+When the Devas (celestial beings) and Asuras (demons) were churning the Milky Ocean, one out of the 14 things that came out was a pot of deadly poison.
+To save the universe from its effect, Lord Shiva drank it.
+However, Goddess Parvati stopped the poison in Shiva’s throat, which turned his throat into blue color.
+This earned him the name “Neelkanth.”
+Shivaratri is celebrated to commemorate this significant event.

-Another legend says that, Lord Shiva and Goddess Parvati got married on a Shivratri.
-It is also believed that only on a Shivratri, Lord Shiva manifested as Shiva Lingam.
+Another legend says that Lord Shiva and Goddess Parvati got married on Shivaratri.
+It is also believed that only on a Shivaratri, Lord Shiva manifested as Shiva Lingam.

-The typical rituals followed on a Masik Shivratri is to keep fasting throughout the day.
+The typical ritual that is followed on a Masik Shivaratri is to observe fasting throughout the day.
 Some devotees end the fast on the next morning after Shiva Pooja.
-You can visit nearby Shiva temples or perform Shiva Pooja at home.
-An idol of Lord Shiva or Shiva Lingam is worshipped by performing Abishekam with holy water, milk, curd, ghee, honey, turmeric powder, vibhuti, and rosewater.
-Chanting “Om Namah Shivaya” is the surefire way to receive the Lord’s blessing.
+People visit nearby Shiva temples or perform Shiva Pooja at home.
+An idol of Lord Shiva or Shiva Lingam is worshipped by performing Abishekam (hydration Pooja) with holy water, milk, curd, ghee, honey, turmeric powder, Vibhuti (holy ash), and rosewater.
+Chanting “Om Nama Sivaya” is the surefire way to receive the Lord’s blessings.

-- Shivarathri normally comes once a month and 12 times a year.
-We, at Astroved, have made a compilation of all such monthly Shivarathris and presented a complete list for the year including Maha Shivarathri, in our site for your easy reference.
+Shivaratri comes typically once a month and 12 times a year.
+We, at AstroVed, have made a compilation of all such monthly Shivaratris and have presented a complete list for the year, including Maha Shivaratri, in our website for your easy reference.
 We request you to browse through the list, identify the dates, observe austerities, offer sincere prayers to Lord Shiva and get his blessings for your welfare.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.